SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: EXPERIMENTS AND RESULTS

 \subsection{Robot Demonstration}

-We conducted a robot demonstration to qualitatively illustrate how the interpreted intent of the user can guide physical actions.
-The demonstration uses the TIAGo++ robot\footnote{\url{https://pal-robotics.com/robot/tiago/}}, controlled via ROS Noetic\footnote{\url{http://wiki.ros.org/noetic}}, with action tools implemented as an ROS action client.
-These high-level abstractions, based on \cite{Tanneberg2024}, translate the LLM’s interpreted commands into robot actions.
-An external Intel RealSense camera was used to capture both the scene and the user, addressing the limited field of view of TIAGo++’s head camera.
-The gaze history was computed following the same method used in the user experiments, and the spoken utterance was transcribed with Google Speech-to-Text.
+We conducted a robot demonstration to qualitatively illustrate how the interpreted user intent can guide physical actions.
+This demonstration was designed as proof-of-concept, showing the feasibility of integrating our approach on a physical platform with real action capabilities rather than serving as a systematic evaluation\footnote{The full implementation used in this work, including code, prompts, and tools is publicly available at \url{https://github.com/elisabeth-ms/SemanticScanpath.git}}.
+The demonstration uses the TIAGo++ robot , controlled via ROS Noetic, with action tools implemented as a ROS action client.
+These high-level abstractions, similarly to \cite{Tanneberg2024}, translate the LLM’s interpreted commands into robot actions.
+An external Intel RealSense camera captured both the scene and the user, addressing the limited field of view of TIAGo++’s head camera.
+The gaze history was computed as in the user experiments, and the spoken utterance was transcribed with Google Speech-to-Text.
 Fig. \ref{fig:robot_demonstration} presents an example in which the user asks "Can you help me with this?" while looking at the bowl and the cereal box.
 The LLM interprets the request, chooses the necessary tools, and commands the robot to pour cereal into the bowl using the \textit{pour\_into} action tool.